moksh-garg/moksh-garg.github.io/index.md

 layout: default
 ---

 Hi, I am Moksh!
 I am a pre-doctoral researcher at the Indian School of Business.
-I am interested in understanding how organizations navigate institutional complexities.
+I am broadly interested in understanding how organizations navigate institutional complexities.
+I am currently based out of Hyderabad, popularly known as "The City of Pearls".
+Having spent most of my life in the northern plains with hardly any opportunity to travel during childhood, I am enchanted by the social and cultural milieu of southern India.

 If you want to know more about me, feel free to take a look at my [educational background](./education.md), [professional affiliations](./employment.md), [published works](./publications.md), [presentations](./presentations.md) made, and the [courses](./teaching.md) I have taught.
 There is also information regarding my [service](./services.md) to the community and [research grants and academic honors](./financials.md) that I have received.

-I am currently based out of Hyderabad, popularly known as "The City of Pearls".
-Having spent most of my life in the northern plains with hardly any opportunity to travel during childhood, I am enchanted by the social and cultural milieu of southern India.

 <dl>
    <dt>Areas of Specialization:</dt>